ids-s1-21/project-The_mathematicians/proposal/proposal.md

 ## 1. Introduction

-This data analysis is based on the research project of Dr. George Kinnear (which is also where we get our data).
-The data is collected from an anonymous survey about “beliefs about mathematics” which is done by students in the School of Mathematics (including both students in the School of Mathematics or have School of Mathematics as their second school) of the University of Edinburgh in 2019/20.
+This data analysis is based on the research project of Dr. George Kinnear (which is also the source from which we’ve obtained our data).
+The data is collected from an anonymous survey regarding “Beliefs about Mathematics” which was completed by students of the University of Edinburgh for the academic year 2019-2020.
+Said students belong to the School of Mathematics (including both students in the School of Mathematics or those who have the School of Mathematics as their second school)

-Our research aims at investigating the beliefs of students toward mathematics.
-There are serveral sub-questions, which include:
+Our research aims at investigating the beliefs of students towards mathematics.
+There are several sub-questions, which include:
-1. How answers are distributed between students in different schools (e.g. School of Mathematics vs. School of Informatics)?
+1. How are answers distributed between students in different schools (e.g. School of Mathematics vs. School of Informatics)?
 2. Are there any correlations between answers (e.g. whether some combinations of answers to different questions are more likely to be chosen simultaneously)?
-3. What are the general attitudes of all students toward mathematics?
+3. What are the general attitudes of all students towards mathematics?
-4. How is the answers from students differ from expected answers?
+4. How do the answers of students differ from expected answers?
-…etc.

-There are 2 raw data which is needed to be processed.
+There are 2 raw data sets which need to be processed.
 Each of them contains different cases and variables.
 1. responses\_joined (Main data to be analysed)
 The cases are answers to each survey question filled by each